DLR-MI/spheriactus/README.md

 2. If a collision is detected, a sphere is placed at the hit location, highlighting all points inside.
 3. Additional (secondary) traces are performed in a hexagonal pattern around the hit location for broader coverage.
 4. Increasing **Sphere Radius** enlarges the selection area of each sphere.
-5. Increasing **# Sphere Tracing** (number of sphere traces) adds more secondary traces - useful for increasing highlighted surface area.
+5. Increasing **# Sphere Tracing** (number of sphere traces) adds more secondary traces (useful for increasing highlighted surface area).

 ## Limitations
 - **Point Limit:** Works with point clouds up to **150 million points.**
 - **File Format:** Compatible with `.txt` files.
 - **Labelled Point Clouds:** Imported labelled point clouds may display different label schemes.
 In the label dialog, make sure to create the same labels as the ones used in the imported labelled point cloud.
 - **VR Compatibility:** Developed and tested exclusively with the **Valve Index VR Kit**.
 Compatibility with other VR kits has not been verified and may require additional setup or adjustments.
 - **Blocking Operations:** Import and export run on the main thread.
 Depending on point cloud size and system performance, the editor may appear unresponsive for **5–10 minutes** during these operations.
 - **Collision Building:** After import, collision data is built using a latent process.
 During this time the editor remains responsive (you can look around the scene) but **asset loading is deferred until collision building completes**, so expect another wait.
 - **Error Feedback:** Import errors may not always be clearly surfaced in the UI.
 Check the **Unreal Engine output log** for details if an import seems to fail.
+- **Sparse Point Clouds:** Labelling interaction based on sphere tracing is less precise on sparse point clouds.
+The tool performs best with **denser point clouds**, where sweeping motions highlight surfaces more consistently.

 ## Tips
 - **Test with small files first:** Try importing a small point cloud before attempting larger datasets to verify your setup.
 - **Monitor the output log:** Always keep the **Unreal Engine Output Log** open during import/export to catch warnings or errors early.
 - **Be patient with large imports:** For very large point clouds, imports, exports, and collision building may take several minutes.
-The editor may look frozen - this is expected.
+The editor may look frozen (this is expected).
 - **Label consistency:** When working with labelled point clouds, make sure to recreate labels with the same names and colours used in the imported file to avoid mismatches.
+- **Prefer denser point clouds:** For smoother labelling and erasing with sphere tracing, use denser datasets whenever possible.
+- **Controller orientation matters (multi-sphere tracing):** The labelling experience feels more natural when the controller is aimed **perpendicularly to the surface**.
+In this orientation, secondary sphere traces distribute more evenly across the surface, producing a denser and more consistent selection.
+At oblique angles, secondary traces are projected more sparsely, which can make the selection feel less continuous.

 ## License
 [(Back to top)](#table-of-contents)